Sauvignon Blanc

 Food Heaven

 Pork Belly.
 Sushi.
 Anything with Ginger or Soya Sauce.
 Soft cheeses.
-Dishes with honey in them.
-Or a good old-fashioned comforting soup.
-Try this one: Creamy Cauliflower.
+Or savoury dishes featuring honey.

 Pinot Gris